Your Guide to New Jersey Probate

 Closing the Estate

 Once all assets have been distributed and all documentation has been finalized, the executor or administrator is obligated to present a financial report to the Surrogate Court for the formal closure of the estate.
-This report should be a summary of all financial activities throughout the probate proceedings.
+This report should summarize all financial activities throughout the probate proceedings.
 Upon the court’s approval of the final accounting, the estate is officially closed, and the executor or administrator is officially relieved from their responsibilities.

 How to Begin Probate

-The executor of the estate is named in the will or appointed by a judge.
-This person is responsible for filing the paperwork that begins the probate process — the certificate of death and application for probate.
-These documents must be filed at the Surrogate;s Court in the county where the decedent lived at his or her time of death.
-Probate court must validate the will, then the executor notifies creditors and family members that probate is taking place with a Notice of Probate.
+The executor or administrator of the estate is respectively named in the will or appointed by a judge.
+This person is responsible for filing the paperwork that begins the probate process, which includes the certificate of death and application for probate.
+These documents must be filed at the Surrogate’s Court in the county where the decedent lived at his or her time of death.
+If the decedent created an eligible will before passing, the probate court must also validate the will.
+Then, the executor or administrator notifies creditors and family members that probate is taking place with a Notice of Probate.

-How Much Does an Estate Have to Be Worth to Go to Probate in New Jersey?
+How Much Does an Estate Have to Be Worth to Go Through Probate in New Jersey?

 In New Jersey, whether an estate must go through the probate process primarily depends on the value and type of assets the deceased person left behind.
 Generally, if the decedent owned assets totaling more than $20,000 and these assets do not have a designated beneficiary or joint ownership, probate is necessary.
 This value threshold includes various assets such as bank accounts, real estate, and other tangible items.